-I’m David, a Christian who values faith, integrity, and real connection.
-Formerly an IT Director who loves bringing people together and building community.
-These days I’m focused on fellowship, and meaningful relationships.
-Please enjoy reading all about my life.
+I’m David, a Christian who values faith, integrity, and friendship.
+Formerly an IT Director.
+These days I’m focused on finding ways to stay engaged.
+Please click through the following images to read all about my life.
 Feel free to get in touch (especially if you are a pretty single Christian lady).

 I grew up Southern Baptist and attended First Baptist Church from childhood until I left West Palm.

 In high school at Twin Lakes, I led the Christian Fellowship Club that was affiliated with Campus Crusade for Christ.
-During the summer of 1972 I attended Explo 72 in Dallas, Texas.
+During the summer of 1972 I attended Explo 72 in Dallas, Texas where we were drilled in sharing the gospel using the Four Spiritual Laws

 In 1974, a well-known Bible teacher, Major Ian Thomas spoke during a week of meetings at First Baptist Church.
-As part of the youth group that was putting together a newsletter and Selah - I was tasked with writing an article on the meaning of Selah.
+As part of the youth group that was putting together a newsletter named Selah.
+I was tasked with writing an article on the meaning of Selah.
 I nervously asked Major Thomas for a quote which culminated in being asked to visit him at his home in England (Capernway Hall).

 While I was a student at Palm Beach Atlantic College - I was the president to the business club called Phi Beta Lambda.One of the club activities was regional competitions.
 In 1979, I placed first in Economics for all of the south Florida District.